 Unconscious bias and affinity bias

-It’s not uncommon for employers to go by their ‘gut instinct’ when making decisions, from hiring new employees to deciding who to promote.
+Throughout this article, we’ve referred to how employers will often make decisions based on ‘gut instinct’, whether it’s hiring new employees or deciding who to promote.
 However, this inclination is very often driven by affinity bias.
-Here are some examples of how affinity bias can rear its head in the workplace.
+Here are some more examples of how affinity bias can rear its head in the workplace.

 Bad hiring decisions

 Affinity bias means that you are not making hiring decisions based on skills.
-Instead, you could be overlooking someone who is a better fit for the job.
 While many managers are familiar with the consequences of bad hiring decisions (e.g. decreased productivity and high turnover), they may not know the true cost of bias.
 When leaders hire the wrong people, they incur a range of direct and indirect costs.
 Research from PeopleKeep found that hiring the wrong salesperson can cost a company between 50-75% of their annual salary.

 Affinity bias can also lead to people regularly being passed over for promotion.
 When leaders see themselves in their employees, they often want to nurture their potential.
 While this in itself is positive, it could be to the detriment of other members of a team who are just as talented and eager to climb up the ladder.

 According to a 2019 study of “Women in the Workplace”, for every 100 men promoted to a managerial position, only 72 women were given the same opportunity to advance.
 This is likely due to men being the ones primarily making these decisions.
-Therefore, if affinity bias is not tackled the same patterns of inequality, it could continue to keep women from advancing.
+Therefore, if affinity bias is not tackled, it could continue to keep women from advancing.

 New ideas being dismissed

 Managers need to trust their team to help them decide on a particular course of action.
 However, everyone’s opinion must be held in the same high regard.
 Instead, leaders may rely on the familiarity of those who hold similar views and ideas to them.